 It’s also important to remember that your GPU’s output panel needs to extend out through the back of your case.
 Even if there’s enough raw space inside the case, there may not be enough panel outputs on the back of the case to accommodate the GPU.

 You’ll also want to choose a GPU that is internally compatible with your other components.
 While newer components tend to be backwards compatible, a GPU plugged into a motherboard with a smaller memory bus than the GPU is capable of running will be artificially bottlenecked by the motherboard.

 Additionally, you’ll need to ensure that your power supply has a high enough rating to be compatible with your GPU.
 Newer GPUs have immense power draws, and power supplies can and will break and become entirely defunct when presented with components that draw too much power.

 What to Know Before Buying a GPU

 There are several major considerations you should make before upgrading your GPU.
 The first major consideration you should look at is whether your current hardware is capable of getting the most out of your new GPU.
 If you have a lot of older hardware in your computer, the hardware may artificially bottleneck your GPU.

 For instance, if your PCIe slots only have a memory bus of 256-bits, you won’t be able to take advantage of the expanded memory bus that comes with newer graphics cards.
-The best GPUs in 2023 typically have beefier specifications that are compatible with older hardware.
+High performance GPUs typically have beefier specifications that are compatible with older hardware.
 So if your hardware is too old to take advantage of a new graphics card, you might want to hold off until you can upgrade more of your hardware with it.